In this episode, Byron and Yoshua talk about knowledge, unsupervised learning, how the brain learns, creativity, and machine translation.

 Well, there’s so much uncertainty.

 So, there is a nice image here to illustrate why it’s impossible to answer this question.
 It’s like if you are climbing up a mountain range and right now you’re on this mountain and it looks like it’s the biggest mountain around and if you really want to get to the top, you have to reach the top of that mountain.
 But, really, you don’t see behind that mountain what is looming, and it’s very likely that after you reach the top of that mountain, we might see another one that’s even higher.
-And so we…you know, you have more work to do.
+And so we…you know, we have more work to do.
 So, right now it looks like we’ve made a lot of progress on this particular mountain which allows us to do so well in terms of perception, at least at some level.
 But, higher level, we’re still making baby steps, really.
 And we don’t know if the tools that we currently have, the concepts that we currently have with some incremental work will get us there.
 Or…and that might then happen in maybe ten years, right?
 With enough computing power.
 Or, if we’re going to face some other obstacle that we can’t foresee right now which we could be stuck with for a hundred years.
 So, that’s why giving numbers I think is not informing us very much.

 Well, it depends on the kind of intelligence that we want to build.
 So, I think you could easily have some form of intelligence without consciousness.
 As I mentioned, imagine a really, really smart encyclopedia that can answer any of your questions but doesn’t have any sense of self.
 But if we want to build things like robots, we’ll probably need to give them some sense of self.
 Like, a robot needs to know where it is, and how it stands compared to other objects or agents.
 It needs to know things like if it gets damaged, so it needs to know how to avoid being damaged.
 It’s going to have some kind of primitive emotions in the sense that, you know, it’s going to have some way of knowing that it’s reaching its objectives or not, and, you know, you can think of this as being happy or whatever.
 So, the ingredients of consciousness are already there in systems that we are building.
 But, they’re just very, very primitive forms.
 So, consciousness is not like a black and white thing.
 And it’s not even something that people agree on, even less than what intelligence is I think, what consciousness is.
 But my understanding of it is that we’ll build machines that have more and more of a form of consciousness as needed for the application that we’re building them for.

 Our audiences are largely business people and, you know, they constantly read about new breakthroughs every day in the artificial intelligence space.
-How do you tell people…how do you advise people to discover, to spot problems that artificial intelligence would be really good at chewing up and, you know, really getting your hands around?
+How do you advise people to discover, to spot problems that artificial intelligence would be really good at chewing up and, you know, really getting your hands around?
 Like, if I were to walk around my company and I go from department to department to department—I go to HR, then I go to marketing, then I go to product, then I go to all of them, everyone—how do you spot things where AI might be a really good thing to deploy to solve?

-- So, it depends on your time horizon.
+Okay.
+So, it depends on your time horizon.
 So, if you want to use today’s science and technology and apply it to current tasks, it’s different from saying, “Oh, I imagine this particular service or product which could come out in five years from now.”

 The former.
 What can you do today?

 Yes.
-OK.
+Okay.
 So, today, then things are pretty clear.
-You need a very well defined task for which you have a lot of examples of what the right behavior of the computer should be.
+You need a very well-defined task for which you have a lot of examples of what the right behavior of the computer should be.
 And a lot could be millions.
 It depends on the complexity of the task.
 If you’re trying to learn something very simple, then maybe you need less.
 And if you need to learn something more complicated… For example, when we do machine translation, you would easily have hundreds of millions of examples.
 You need to have a well-defined task in the sense that the situation where the computer is going to be used, we know what information it would have.
 This is the input.
 And we know what kind of decision it’s supposed to make.
 This is the output.
 And, we’re doing supervised learning, which is the thing we’re doing really well now.
 So, in other words, we can give the computer examples of, “Well, for these inputs, this is the output that it should’ve produced.”
 So, that’s one element.
 Another element is, well, not all of the tasks like this are easy to learn by current AI with deep learning.
 Some things are easier to learn.
 In particular, things that humans are good at are more likely to be easier to learn.
 Things that are fairly limited in scope.
 Because in a sense that makes them easier.
 That’s also going to tend to be easier to learn.
 Things that if you were able to solve this problem, then you must have really good common sense and you must be basically intelligent, well, you’re probably not going to be able to do that well because we haven’t solved AI yet.
 So, these are some things you can look for.